alexbol93/python_qa/README.md

-# Repository for python course
+# Repository for python training